crosswalk-project/crosswalk-test-suite/doc/Web_Test_Suite_Developer_Guide.md

         }
     }

-8)Customize the .spec file based on the webapi-style-css3-tests.spec file.

-9)Add new cases to the test suite.
-For details, see chapter 9 "How to Contribute New Cases to Test Suite Package."
+8. Add new cases to the test suite.
+For details, see chapter 9 "How to Add New Cases to Test Suite Package."

 #9 How to Contribute New Cases to Test Suite Package

 To contribute new cases to test suite package, perform the following steps:

-1)Design new test case according to WebAPI Spec and add new case information to **tests.xml**.
+1. Design new test case according to WebAPI Spec and add new case information to **tests.xml**.
 For details, see "Appendix 1 Tests.full.xml and tests.xml."

 - "Case name" should follow the test case naming convention.
 For details, see chapter 4 "Test Case Naming Convention".
 - "Specs" field should follow the Spec coverage assertion rules.
-For details, see chapter **Error!
-Reference source not found.** "Test Case Classification (<testcase\> field in tests.xml)".
+For details, see "Test Case Classification (\<testcase\> field in tests.xml)".
 - "Component" field should comply with the WebAPI component name list.
 For details see "Appendix 3 WebAPI Component Name List".

-2)Develop test script by following the test case coding style and put it under <testcasefolder\>.
+2. Develop test script by following the test case coding style and put it under \<module\>.

 Note: